 2005- Royal Cambrian Academy, Conwy

-I was elected to the Royal Cambrian Academy in 2005 and have exhibited with them whenever possible since then.
+I was elected to the Royal Cambrian Academy in 2005 and served on its Council from 2007 to 2010.
+I have exhibited with them whenever possible over the last 13 years.
 The Academy was founded in 1881 and consisted of mainly north Wales and English artists until its president Sir Kyffin Williams began the process of opening it up to artists from mid and south Wales in the 1990s.
-The RCA showed at the Kooywood Gallery Cardiff in 2015.
-It is showing at the Attic Gallery Swansea in 2016.
+The RCA showed at the Kooywood Gallery Cardiff in 2015 and at the Attic Gallery Swansea in 2016.

 2003-05 ‘Especially when the October wind’

 I was one of twelve artists involved in this Swansea Print Workshop exhibition to mark the fiftieth anniversary of the death of Dylan Thomas.
 It was given a preview by the Welsh Assembly Government in Brussels and then toured around Wales and to the Wales International Centre, Chrysler Building, New York.

 2003-04 ‘Responses to Ceri Richards’, Dylan Thomas Centre, Swansea

 For this exhibition I revisited Porthceri/Porthkerry, near Barry, and a number of works based upon the south Wales coast by Ceri Richards to produce my own picture.